ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-bodyClass">bodyClass</a></td>
 			<td>
-				<p>Classic editor (CKEditor 5) no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, so such setting is no longer needed.
+				<p>{@link examples/builds/classic-editor Classic editor} in CKEditor 5 no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, so this setting is no longer needed.
 Simply wrap the editor with a <code>&lt;div class=&quot;...&quot;&gt;</code> to achieve a similar result.
-When using  {@link examples/builds/balloon-editor balloon}, {@link examples/builds/balloon-block-editor balloon block}, {@link examples/builds/inline-editor inline} or {@link examples/builds/document-editor decoupled} editor you may add a class to the element on which the editor is initialized.</p>
+When using {@link examples/builds/balloon-editor balloon}, {@link examples/builds/balloon-block-editor balloon block}, {@link examples/builds/inline-editor inline}, or {@link examples/builds/document-editor decoupled} editor, you may add a class to the element on which the editor is initialized.</p>
 				<p>Additionally, all editor types use <code>.ck-content</code> on their main root editable elements.
 This class can thus also be used to write stylesheet rules for the editor content.</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-bodyId">bodyId</a></td>
 			<td>
-				<p>Classic editor (CKEditor 5) no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, so such setting is no longer needed.
+				<p>{@link examples/builds/classic-editor Classic editor} in CKEditor 5 no longer encapsulates the editing area in an <code>&lt;iframe&gt;</code>, so this setting is no longer needed.
 Simply wrap the editor with a <code>&lt;div id=&quot;...&quot;&gt;</code> to achieve a similar result.
-When using balloon, balloon block, inline or decoupled editor you may add a class to the element on which the editor is initialized.</p>
+When using {@link examples/builds/balloon-editor balloon}, {@link examples/builds/balloon-block-editor balloon block}, {@link examples/builds/inline-editor inline}, or {@link examples/builds/document-editor decoupled} editor, you may add a class to the element on which the editor is initialized.</p>
-				<p>Additionally, all editor types use </code>.ck-content</p> on their main root editable elements.
+				<p>Additionally, all editor types use <code>.ck-content</code> on their main root editable elements.
 This class can thus also be used to write stylesheet rules for the editor content.</p>
 			</td>
 		</tr>
 		<tr>